 As an instructor I have always been able to communicate, understand, and relate to the needs of my students by showing them the right way to learn.
 I have many years of experience as a senior interpreter, translator, and tester at Languageline Solutions.
 In addition, I have translated documentaries and movie scripts for television networks.
 I am excited to have the opportunity to introduce my students to the beautiful language of French and be part of the Varsity Tutors team.

-American University - AA, Lingusitics
+Undergraduate Degree: American University - Associate in Arts, Lingusitics

-Azad University of Tehran - Bachelors, Linguistics
+Undergraduate Degree: Azad University of Tehran - Bachelors, Linguistics

 What is your teaching philosophy?